 This post is part of my month-long "Blog of Tomorrow" celebration of the launch of Crushing Krisis's Patreon.
 Learn more or become a Patron today!

-Want the play-by-play?
-Keep reading for a summary of this introductory story.
-Here’s the schedule for the rest of this month’s WildStorm re-read – tomorrow I tackle Stormwatch #1-3 & 0
+Here’s the schedule for the rest of this month’s WildStorm re-read – tomorrow we’re back to Stormwatch (already!) with #11-13.